-Arm and hand position: If available, use chair arm rests or an area on your working surface to provide weight support for your arms.
-Keep your forearms, wrists, and hands in a relaxed and neutral (horizontal) position.
+Arm and hand position: Keep your forearms, wrists, and hands in a relaxed and neutral (horizontal) position.
 Type with a soft touch without pounding the keys.

 Leg position: Keep your thighs parallel to the floor and your feet flat on the floor or on a footrest.